Chapter 1 Introductory Statistics in R

 1.8 Two-sample inference

-First we need to select a subset of the data.
+First we need to select a subset of the data corresponding to those two years.

 filter(year %in% c(1996, 2000) )